-Learn How to Make Fitted Sheets
+Learn How to Make a Fitted Sheet

-When you sew your own fitted sheets, you can repurpose sheets or duvet covers in the wrong size, or buy fabric to customize bedding to match your decor.
-And since mattresses come in different depths, making your own gives... you control over the fit.
+When you sew your own fitted sheets, you can repurpose flat sheets or duvet covers in a larger size, or buy fabric to customize bedding to match your decor.
+And since mattresses come in different depths, making your own gives you control over the fit.
 The process is as simple as sewing a few boxed corners (similar to darts used in garment construction) and then adding elastic to hold the sheets in place.

 - Duvet covers